-Kotsur, ‘Summer of Soul’ take early Indie Spirit Awards
+‘The Lost Daughter’ wins top prizes at Indie Spirit Awards

 Marlee Matlin, who presented the first screenplay award to Michael Sarnoski for “Pig,” implored the screenwriters to think of deaf actors when crafting scripts.

+Andrew Garfield made an appearance to present the Robert Altman Award to his friend Fran Kranz, who he acted with in a Mike Nichols play.
+Kranz’s debut “Mass” is a small ensemble about a mediation in the aftermath of a school shooting between parents of a victim and parents of the perpetrator.

+Best supporting female went to Ruth Negga, for her turn in Rebecca Hall’s “Passing.”
+A technical glitch muted the first part of her virtual speech.
+The black-and-white Netflix film also won best cinematography, for Edu Grau

 The show can sometimes serve as a preview of what will happen on Oscar night.
-Last year, Chloé Zhao’s “Nomadland” picked up best feature and director at the Indie Spirits before going on to win the top prizes at the Oscars.
+Last year, Chloé Zhao’s “Nomadland” picked up best feature and director at the Spirit Awards before going on to win the top prizes at the Oscars.
 “Moonlight,” “Spotlight,” “Birdman” and “12 Years a Slave” also all won at the Spirits before taking best picture at the Oscars.

 Because of their production budgets, many top awards contenders this year were not eligible, including “Belfast,” “King Richard” and “The Power of the Dog.”
 To be considered, films must have cost less than $22.5 million to make.